Stress & Cortisol Management

 Every October, I begin a journey of contemplation.
-Fall signals a time for introspection and self evaluation for me.
+Fall signals a time for introspection and self-evaluation for me.
 Once the cool weather and wind arrive, gone are the days of hiking, kayaking, or gardening.
 I like to bundle up for fall weather and stay at home with a cup of bone broth.
 I wish I could say that I spend the winter months at home thinking, pondering, and relaxing, but we all know that isn't reality.
 October is usually a quiet month, but by November I am gearing up for the holidays and wondering why I am so busy and so tired.

-The idea of being over-booked, over-tired, and under-rested has become the social normal for most people.
+The idea of being over-booked, over-tired, and under-rested has become the social norm for most people.
 Busy-ness has morphed from a problem into a social construct and a badge of honor.
 The new motto seems to be "If you aren't busy, then you aren't doing enough."
 This societal pressure brings unforeseen and terrible consequences.